What is an Employee Share Ownership Trust (ESOT)?

 Offering share ownership is increasingly attractive, especially to younger, equity-savvy talent pools.

-How Does an ESOP Work in the UK?
+How an ESOP Works in the UK

 Establishment